-Prozac (fluoxetine hydrochloride) is used to treat depression, obsessive-compulsive disorder (OCD), bulimia nervosa, and panic disorder.
-Prozac is in a class of medicines called Selective Serotonin Reuptake Inhibitors (SSRIs).
-Prozac is made by Eli Lilly and Company and was approved by the U.S. Food and Drug Administration (FDA) in 1987.
+Prozac is a brand name for the prescription drug fluoxetine, which is used to treat depression, obsessive-compulsive disorder (OCD), bulimia nervosa, and panic disorder.
+Prozac is a Selective Serotonin Reuptake Inhibitors (SSRIs) manufactured by Eli Lilly and Company.
+The U.S. Food and Drug Administration (FDA) approved Prozac for sale in 1987.

 Prozac is taken by mouth, with or without food, as prescribed by your healthcare professional.
 Take the weekly version of Prozac only once a week.
 Do not start taking the weekly version of Prozac until 7 days after you've taken the last dose of the daily Prozac.